andderan/PCIP_Project/Front End/Readme.md

 - App.js - Main Application

-- Url_List.js: Searches for repos using the data.js file and the search terms from search
+- Url_List.js: Searches for repos using the data.js file and the search terms from search.

 - Search.js: Search bar

 - index.css - Styles

+#### Current State of Project:

+Enter the search terms into the bar and hit submit.
+Right-click and inspect to see the command line for the website.
+An array of results should be outputted to the console.

+Recommended Starting Search Terms:
+  `Game`, `Table`, `Game Table`

+These will return different searches.
+The third search shows how the API can easily refine the search.